 There are only two written response questions on this exam (both valued equally in scoring).

 1. For this question, you will first need to identify and select any current web-based advertising or PR promotion for a national brand or organization that uses multiple social media channels, such as Facebook, Twitter and YouTube.
 Then, once you've made your selection, give a brief (minimum 3-5 paragraphs) analysis and critique (good or bad) of this campaign.
-Be sure to cite specific examples, if appropriate, of how the campaign aligns to some of the guidelines and "best practices" cited in class and/or in our readings.
+Be sure to cite specific examples, if appropriate, of how the campaign aligns to some of the guidelines and "best practices" cited in class and/or in our lectures.

-Please do NOT use an existing example cited on this blog, in class or in the book.
+Please do NOT use an existing example cited on this blog, in class, lecture notes or in the blog.